 “My role is to signpost businesses to the optimum suite of support services available to help them develop at a personal, business and technical level.

-You might well spot Lisa at Raglan Market and she will also facilitate a number of fully subscribed beef and sheep discussion groups.
+You might well spot Lisa at Raglan Market, and she also facilitates a number of fully-subscribed beef and sheep discussion groups.

 07772 694 952